 - What changes

-- Pouch material, package size, count per pouch, multi-language IFU, custom carton design.
+- Pouch material, pack size, count per pouch, multi-language IFU, custom carton design.

 - Product specification